zakaziko99/assets-bootstrap-sass-bower-gulp/README.md

 gulp sass
 ```

-This will compile the SASS through the file 'assets/sass/main.scss' and outputs the compiling minified css file 'main.css' on the '&lt;dist-folder&gt;/css' folder
+This will compile the SASS through the file 'assets/sass/main.scss' and outputs the compiling minified css file 'main.css' on the '&lt;dist-folder&gt;/css' folder including `Bootstrap SASS` files downlaoder with `bower`

+You can customize the `Bootstrap SASS` included by editing the 'assets/sass/includes/_bootstrap-config.scss' such Alerts, Modals, Carousels, ...

 #### jquery